≡ Menu

 Secret 1: Buffett the City Slicker

-From Buffett’s biography to the regular eulogies about his life, the fact that Buffett claimed a huge swathe of his partners’ gains to enrich himself is rarely mentioned.
+Whether in best-selling biographies or the regular eulogies about his life, the fact that Buffett took a huge swathe of his partners’ gains to enrich himself is rarely mentioned.

-After a precocious childhood selling newspapers and investing in his first shares when he was 11 – so far, so fitting the legend – Buffett began his professional investing career on Wall Street as an analyst.
+After a precocious childhood selling newspapers and investing in his first shares when he was 11 – so far, so fitting the legend – Buffett began his professional investing career as an analyst on Wall Street.

-His initial salary was $12,000, which sounds modest but is the equivalent of more than $110,000 in today’s money.
-Not bad at all for a 24-year old, even by the standards of modern trading floors.
+Buffett’s initial salary was $12,000.
+That sounds very modest now but it is the equivalent of more than $142,000 in today’s money.
+Not bad for a 24-year old, even by the standards of modern trading desks.

-Buffett’s high starting salary is the first aspect of his wealth accumulation that’s rarely dwelt on by stock pickers who dream of becoming a billionaire on £250 a month in an ISA.
+Buffett’s high starting salary is the first aspect of his wealth accumulation that’s rarely dwelt on by stock pickers dreaming of becoming billionaires by putting £500 a month into an ISA.

-On the other hand, the legend reasserts itself with the truth that Buffett did scrimp and save – he reinvested most of what he earned.
+On the other hand, the legend reasserts itself with the truth that Buffett did scrimp and save – and reinvested most of what he earned.

 Secret 2: Buffett the fund manager

-Buffett was a millionaire in today’s terms while still in his mid-twenties, and we certainly shouldn’t downplay this achievement.
+Buffett was a millionaire in today’s terms while still in his mid-twenties.
+We shouldn’t downplay that achievement.

-But what laid the foundations for him to enter the ranks of the mega-rich were the private investment partnerships that he set up and ran, largely for family and friends, between 1956 and 1969.
+But what laid the foundations for him to enter the ranks of the mega-rich were the private investment partnerships he next set up and ran – mostly for family and friends – between 1956 and 1969.

 Here’s his recollection of the deal, from The Snowball:

-Many still charge a 2% fee every year, regardless of performance.
+Some still charge a 2% management fee every year, regardless of performance.

-And even today’s greediest hedge funds don’t claim “half the upside”.
-For years the standard deal was 2% annual and a 20% performance fee – and it’s been falling in recent times – as well as some sort of high water mark to theoretically protect investors from volatility that enriches the manager but not the customers.2
+For years the standard deal was 2% annual and a 20% performance fee – lower in recent times – as well as some sort of high water mark to theoretically protect investors from volatility that enriches the manager but not the customers.2

-True, Buffett’s upside came only after the first 4%, whereas most hedge funds today will take, say, 20% of anything they make at all (even interest on cash in the bank).
+True, Buffett’s upside came only after the first 4%.
+Whereas most hedge funds today will take, say, 20% of anything they make (even interest on cash).

-This is Warren Buffett we’re talking about here, though – and he doesn’t do miserly returns for long.
+This is Warren Buffett we’re talking about here, though.
+He doesn’t do miserly returns for long.

-In 1957, the three partnerships he was operating gained 10%, against a market down 8%.
+In 1957, the three partnerships Buffett was operating gained 10%, against a market that was 8% lower.

-1958 was even better.
+1958 was better still.
 Again quoting The Snowball:

-I hope you don’t need to bust out a compound interest calculator to see how well the partnership fee structure was already serving Buffett.
+You don’t need to bust out a compound interest calculator to see how well the partnership fee structure was serving Buffett.

 Sure, he needed to succeed with his stock picking to make decent returns for his partners.

-The point though is that it was by leveraging other people’s money into those picks that Buffett made himself rich.
+But it was by leveraging other people’s money into those stock picks that Buffett made himself rich.

-If Buffett had merely invested the $700 that he’d put into the partnerships over those first two years instead, then he’d have grown it to merely $1,078.
+If Buffett had merely invested for himself the $700 that he’d put into the partnerships over those first two years, then he’d have grown it to…

-That’s $82,000 less than the money he made by investing for other people!
+That’s 76-times less than what he made by investing for other people.

 Gearing up his great stockpicking

-My point is not that Warren Buffett isn’t a great investor – he is.
+My point is not that Warren Buffett isn’t a great investor.

-Nor am I saying he was ripping off his early investors.
+Nor am I saying that Buffett was ripping off his early investors.
 He made most of them into multi-millionaires, and they probably never realised how much the arrangement protected their downside.

 Most people care more about losing money than making it, so I believe the terms weren’t sheer avarice on Buffett’s part.

 The moral?
 If you want to get as rich as Warren Buffett, you don’t merely need to start early and grow old.
-Simply investing like Buffett won’t do it, either.
+Just investing like Buffett won’t do it, either.

 Instead, to get very rich as an investor, you need to invest like Warren Buffett on other people’s behalf, and claim a good portion of the gains for yourself.